 That's where capitalism reigns supreme.
 You don't have to do a lot of comparative shopping to discover that some businesses sell what you want for less, sometimes a whole lot less that other businesses do.
 That's how the free market works.
 Whoever is able to provide the desired products at the best value is going to have the best shot at success.
 And that translates into a better selection at a lower price for us, the consumers.

 Modern Day Capitalism

 All of this brings us to today, and capitalism has evolved into an incredibly complicated subject.
-The last few years have exposed some of the worst things that can happen in a free market, starting with Enron and continuing to the government bailouts that are occurring right now.
+The last several years have exposed some of the worst things that can happen in a free market, starting with Enron and all of the government bailouts that are threw so much money down the well.
 And it is all this that has so many people worldwide calling for some kind of controls to prevent financial crises.
 But is all this really the fault of capitalism?

 An old adage credited to Ben Franklin says "time is money."
 Well, you decide for yourself, at least the majority of the time, how you will spend your time.
 You may choose to find a job and spend forty or so hours working for someone and getting paid for your time.
 In the simplest sense, you are trading your hours for financial gain.
 Another option is to combine your time and creativity, to produce something of value that when offered to someone else, will bring that gain.
 In this case, you are being rewarded for your efforts as opposed to your time.
 Some people realize a greater return and more satisfaction doing this and others don't.
 Either way both are examples of capitalism.

 The next step in capitalism is for the individual to increase his earnings and value.
 This is as simple as a bank savings account, or as complex as Wall Street investments.
 Increasing one's skills and abilities or experience is another as it potentially increases earning power..
 All of these are indicative of an entrepreneurial spirit.